Updated: Jul 27

 Our body has a natural alertness sleep cycle called the circadian rhythm.
 There are many reasons you may feel fatigued, particularly if you are experiencing peri-menopausal symptoms.
 If you are experiencing sleep disturbance this may contribute towards day time fatigue.

 During the menopause sleep is most likely to be disturbed for the following reasons:

 Needing to toilet

 Hot Flushes appear to impact on the earlier stages of sleep and will subside through rapid eye movement.
 The exact mechanism of what causes hot flashes is not a certainly however what we do know is that it is linked to a lowering of oestrogen (Specifically a drop in oestrogen rather than low levels of the hormone)

-Hormones and medication may help however there are a number of changes that you can make that can influence your circadian rhythm and help you feel more energised in the day and sleep through the night.
+Medication such as HRT may help however there are a number of changes that you can make that can influence your circadian rhythm and help you feel more energised in the day and sleep through the night.

 At night the most helpful things you can do is keep the room cooler (about 18 degrees Celsius)